TheThomasY/Weather-App/README.md

 <h1 align="center">Weather Card</h1>

-<p>A simple weather card built using vanilla Javascript and the [OpenWeather API](https://openweathermap.org/api).
-You can switch between today's forecast and the next 5 days.</p>
+A simple weather card built using vanilla Javascript and the [OpenWeather API](https://openweathermap.org/api).
+You can switch between today's forecast and the next 5 days.

 ## Links 🌟